 Financial arrangements and children after a divorce

 Irrespective of where the children live, both parents are responsible for financial support post-divorce.
-You can apply for financial support from your ex-partner, in three ways:
+You can apply for financial support from your ex-partner, even if the child/children is not in your custody in three ways:

 – By family-based agreement